Last modified December 12, 2012

 The Pacific Northwest Weed Control Handbook has no control entries for new plantings of this crop.

 Cultivate as often as necessary when weeds are small.
 Proper cultivation, field selection and rotations can reduce or eliminate the need for chemical weed control.

-For weed control in established plantings, see PNW Weed Management Handbook - Vegetables.
+For weed control in established plantings, see PNW Weed Management Handbook.